openshift-labs/lab-building-images/workshop/content/image-security/03-user-workspace.md

 All `RUN` instructions after this point in the `Dockerfile`, if there were any, would be run as this user ID.
 Because it is the last time `USER` is specified, it also defines the user ID that the container started from the container image will run as.

 Note that we have used an integer user ID here rather than the user name.
-This is done so that a container platform the image is being deployed to, or other tooling, can validate what actual user ID the container would run as.
+This is so that a container platform the image is being deployed to, or other tooling, can validate what actual user ID the container would run as.

 If we had set `USER` to the user name `default` it can't be determined what actual user ID the container would run as, as the `/etc/passwd` file could have been modified to map the user `default` to the `root` user ID of 0.